How to Tell if Your Dog Has Ear Mites—And How to Get Rid of Them

 Symptoms of ear mites in dogs

 Some of the most common symptoms of ear mites in dogs are vigorous head shaking, ear twitching, and scratching.
-The body hairs on mites cause extreme itching as they move about, and these behaviors are your dog’s way of trying to scratch the itch.
+The body hairs on mites irritate your dog’s ears as they move about, and these behaviors are your dog’s way of trying to scratch the itch.
 “Another symptom is a dark, waxy discharge in the ear canal,” says Danielle Bernal, DVM with Wellness Natural Pet Food.
 Other symptoms are foul odor and inflammation.
 If your dog is scratching incessantly they may scratch themselves, causing wounds and scabs to appear in and around the ear, and in extreme cases, your pet may lose hair, too.
+This is how your dog shows he’s upset.

 Vet-recommended calendula oil at-home treatment for ear mites

 A vet is your dog’s best bet for getting quick, effective diagnosis and treatment.
 “While there are many over-the-counter treatments available, through proper diagnosis and treatment recommendations from your veterinarian, you can help your dog recover quicker and with fewer complications than you would in trying various OTC remedies,” says Jme Thomas, executive director at Motley Zoo Animal Rescue.
-Most animal pros agree.
+Most animal professionals agree.
 “The good news is that once diagnosed, ear mites are very easy to get rid of with proper treatment,” says Dr. Barnal.
 “These include topical medications that kill the mites and in some cases, prevent wax from rebuilding.
 Your dog’s veterinarian will know the best option for your pet’s specific case.
 Seeing a vet will also ensure that any other underlying health issues are treated,” she adds.
+Why not make sure your dog’s nose isn’t dry while you’re at it?
+It’s important for their health.

 Mite-proofing your home against ear mites